sokolhessnerlab/resources/README.md

 # Guides & References for Sokol-Hessner Lab

-Welcome to the resources repository for The Sokol-Hessner Lab.
+Welcome to the technical resources page for The Sokol-Hessner Lab.
 The repo contains collections of "how-to" technical guides, templates, useful references and various tidbits of information.
 While many of the resources herein were written with our lab's needs in mind, we encourage other labs and collaborators to take